BlueBrain/nexus/src/main/paradox/docs/tutorial/knowledge-graph/thinking-in-graph.md

  The illustration below shows how the initial graph representing **Bob** can be augmented to capture many other related domains such as:

  - Bob's social network (e.g. Friends)
- - People's tourism destinations (e.g. Eifel Tower)
+ - People's tourism destinations (e.g. Eiffel Tower)
- - Towns and tourism lamdmarks (e.g. Louvre)
+ - Towns and tourism landmarks (e.g. Louvre)
  - Pieces of arts and where they are located (e.g. Mona Lisa)